Inactive Ingredient Search for Approved Drug Products: Frequently Asked Questions

 We update the database quarterly, by the tenth working day of April, July, October, and January.

 You can download the contents of the Inactive Ingredient Database.
-The Inactive Ingredient Database Download is a tilde (~) delimited text file.
-Allow for approximately 650KB for the unzip process.
+The Inactive Ingredient Database Download are provided as delimited text and Excel files.

 Text files since 2009 are provided in order to track previous changes.